 The Social Media Nexus

-The average American spent over 1,300 hours on social media during 2020.
+The average American spent over 1,300 hours on social media in 2020.
 That statistic shows that users use social media platforms as part of their daily routines, presenting unique challenges for content marketers.
-The main reason is that when target audiences are using social media, they’re consuming content passively.
+The main reason is that when target audiences are using social media, they consume content passively.

 Videos Ranking High in Popularity